Warwick-on-Eden

-Warwick-on-Eden is a small village and (as just Warwick) a former civil parish, now in the parish of Wetheral, in the Carlisle district of the county of Cumbria, England.
+Warwick-on-Eden is a small village and (as just Warwick) a former civil parish, now in the parish of Wetheral, in Cumbria, England.
 In 1931 the parish had a population of 269.
 On 1 April 1935 the parish was abolished and merged with Wetheral.

 Location

 It is located on the River Eden and also near the River Irthing and is on the A69 road about seven miles from Carlisle and about seven miles from Brampton.

 Other nearby settlements

 Other nearby settlements include the villages of Wetheral, Warwick Bridge, Scotby and Aglionby.